My dust collection system is based on 6″ ASTM D2729 PVC DWV (drain waste pipe) pipe. I went this route based on cost and local availability of parts.

 “Dust Right” Hose System

 It’s a great system as if you use it like a mobile floor sweep.
 The sweep head is quite narrow, so it’s bad for covering large areas.
-My solution is to broom up chips & dust into piles and to then hit each pile with the sweet.
+My solution is to broom up chips & dust into piles and to then hit each pile with the sweep.
 I also have the bench brush attachment which is great for cleaning off the lathe.

 Metal vs. Plastic